CandlePlatforms/devdocs/docs/validate/glossary.md

 ## Staking

 Staking is the process of locking up tokens into a deposit to earn the right to validate and produce blocks on a blockchain.
-Typically staking is done in the native token for the network — for the MATIC token is locked up by validators/stakers in the Polygon Network.
+Typically staking is done in the native token for the network — for the CNDL token is locked up by validators/stakers in the Candle Network.
 Other examples include ETH in ETH 2.0, ATOM in Cosmos, etc.

 See also [What Is Proof of Stake](/docs/home/polygon-basics/what-is-proof-of-stake).